ksylvest/jquery-lighter/README.md

 # jQuery Lightbox

-Lightbox is a jQuery plugin designed to provide a zoom.
-Lightbox supports basic animations.
+Lightbox is a jQuery plugin designed to provide gallery view for images.

 ## Installation

-To install copy the *images*, *javascripts*, and *stylesheets* directories into your project and add the following snippet to the header:
+To install copy the *javascripts* and *stylesheets* directories into your project and add the following snippet to the header:

     <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.9.0/jquery.min.js" type="text/javascript"></script>
     <script src="javascripts/jquery.lightbox.js" type="text/javascript"></script>